BitCANN/bitcann-contracts/README.md

 If the domain has been inactive for > 2 years then the domain is considered abandoned and anyone can prove the inactivity and burn the Internal and External Auth NFTs to make the auction of auction possible.

-## TLD
+## TLDs

-Top Level Domains (TLDs) do not exist within the contract system.
-During the genesis phase, the Registry.cash contract is created using the domainCategory.
-The authHead should add the symbol as the domainName, making it the first and only entry in the authchain.
-Once this is done, the authHead should be burned by creating an OP_RETURN output as the first output.
+Top Level Domains (TLDs) like `.bch` and `.sat` do not exist within the contract system directly i.e in any nftCommitment or Contract.
+However, during the genesis phase, the Registry.cash contract is created using the `domainCategory`.
+The `authHead` should add the symbol and name as the TLD so it can be read by all the applications.
+This will make it the first and only entry in the `authChain`.
+Once this is done, the `authHead` should be burned by creating an OP_RETURN output as the first output.

 ---